ovh/svfs/README.md

 * `container`: which container should be selected while mounting the filesystem.
 If not set, all containers within the tenant will be available under the chosen mountpoint.
 * `segment_size`: large object segments size in MB.
-When an object has a content larger than this setting, it will be uploaded in multiple parts, each of this size.
+When an object has a content larger than this setting, it will be uploaded in multiple parts of the specified size.
 Default is 256 MB.
 * `timeout`: connection timeout to the swift storage endpoint.
-If an operation takes longer than this timeout and no data has been seen on open sockets, it will stop and return as an error.
-This can happen when copying very large files server-side.
+If an operation takes longer than this timeout and no data has been seen on open sockets, an error is returned.
+This can happen when copying non-segmented large files server-side.
 Default is 5 minutes.

 #### Prefetch options